Tatsuro Taira

 Tatsuro Taira Bio

-Tatsuro Taira is a Japanese professional mixed martial artist competing in the Flyweight division of the Ultimate Fighting Championship (UFC).
-Born on January 27, 2000, in Naha, Okinawa, Japan, he is recognized as the first fighter born in the 2000s to fight in and win a UFC main event.
-As of August 5, 2025, Taira is ranked #5 in the UFC flyweight rankings.
+Tatsuro Taira (平良達郎, Taira Tatsurō; born January 27, 2000) is a Japanese professional mixed martial artist who competes in the Flyweight division of the Ultimate Fighting Championship (UFC).
+A native of Naha, Okinawa, Japan, he trains out of The Blackbelt Japan and holds a purple belt in Brazilian Jiu-Jitsu.
+As of August 5, 2025, he is ranked #5 in the UFC flyweight rankings and is recognized as the first and only fighter born in the 2000s to fight in and win a UFC main event.

 Early Life and Background